Written by Abby Hawkes | 9th December 2025

 Some choices should be second nature by now – such as ensuring celebrations aren’t solely centred around alcohol and providing non-alcoholic options for people who don’t want to drink.

-However it’s also important to consider the range of different personality types and personal preferences within your team, for example introverts and extroverts, whilst also considering those with neurodiverse conditions and disabilities.
+However, it’s also important to consider the range of different personality types and personal preferences within your business, for example introverts and extroverts, whilst also considering those with disabilities and neurodiverse conditions.
+We recently published a Guide to Neurodiversity at Work, which may help give you some pointers on this topic.

-Practical point 1: Make sure you consider the personalities and preferences of your team members when party planning.
+Tip number 1: Make sure you consider the personalities, preferences and beliefs of your employees when planning your party.
 Look to continue this in the New Year back in the workplace with our Insights Discovery sessions which offer valuable understanding of team personalities, dynamics and relationships, helping to foster collaboration, communication and success throughout the year.

 Making sure behaviour standards don’t slip during celebrations